greggelong/recursionBook/README.md

 8. What causes a stack overflow to happen?

+    - too many function calls without return, using up stack memory

 9. What is a base case?

+    - a case where the function stops calling itself

 10. What is a recursive case?

+    - a case in which the function calls itself

 11. How many base cases and recursive cases do recursive functions have?

+    - at least one of each, to be recursive and not cause an overflow.

 12. What happens if a recursive function has zero base cases?

+    - stack overflow

 13. What happens if a recursive function has zero recursive cases?

+    - it is not recursive